-Hospitals are required by EMTALA (Emergency Medical Treatment and Labor Act) to perform a Medical Screening Exam (MSE) on all persons who present to the emergency room for services.
-If the MSE does not reveal the existence of an emergency medical condition, the recipient should be advised that Medicaid does not cover routine/non-emergent care provided in the emergency room when the presenting symptoms do not meet the prudent layperson standard of an emergency condition and that he/she may receive a bill if they are treated in the emergency room.
-The enrollee should be referred back to his/her primary care physician (PCP) for follow-up and evaluation.
+Hospitals are required by the Emergency Medical Treatment and Labor Act (EMTALA) to perform a Medical Screening Exam (MSE) on all persons who present to the ER for services.
+If the MSE does not reveal the existence of an emergency medical condition, the beneficiary should be advised that Medicaid does not cover routine/non-emergent care provided in the ER when the presenting symptoms do not meet the prudent layperson standard of an emergency condition and that they may receive a bill if they are treated in the ER.
+The enrollee should be referred back to their primary care physician (PCP) for follow-up and evaluation.

 Providers must bill revenue code 450 or 459 when submitting claims for outpatient emergency room services.
 Only one revenue code 450 or 459 may be used per emergency room visit.
-These revenue codes must be billed with the appropriate accompanying CPT codes of 99281, 99282, 99283, 99284, 99285, and 99291.
+These revenue codes must be billed with the appropriate accompanying Current Procedural Technology (CPT) codes of 99281, 99282, 99283, 99284, 99285, and 99291.
 Claims for emergency room services are not to be billed as a single line item.
-Claims must include all revenue codes (i.e., pharmacy, lab, x-rays and supplies) which were utilized in the recipient's treatment, using the appropriate revenue code and HCPCS where applicable.
+Claims must include all revenue codes (i.e., pharmacy, lab, x-rays and supplies) which were utilized in the beneficiary's treatment, using the appropriate revenue code and Healthcare Common Procedure Coding System (HCPCS) where applicable.

 When an emergency visit results in an inpatient admit, providers must bill all charges associated with the emergency visit on the inpatient bill.
-This policy applies to recipients admitted from the ER or if the recipient has been seen in the ER within 24 hours either prior to admit or after the inpatient discharge.
+This policy applies to beneficiaries admitted from the ER or if the beneficiary has been seen in the ER within 24 hours either prior to admit or after the inpatient discharge.
 The ER charges must be billed as a separate line.
 All associated charges for the emergency visit must be included by revenue code with the total charges for the inpatient stay.